Best Web Scrapers

 Is It Legal to Scrape Craigslist Data?

-In the past, Craigslist has taking legal action when it comes to use the scraping of data.
+In the past, Craigslist has taken legal action when it comes to using Craigslist scrapers.
 Of course, this all depends on the scale of data scraping, as well as what you use the data that you scraped for.

 Simple data analysis is more or less OK, but commercial use, especially if you are directly in touch with the competition, is not going to land lightly.

 The biggest mistake that businesses make when scraping data from Craigslist is ignoring Craigslist’s warnings when they send out a cease and assist letter and ban their IP addresses.

 At this point, you should definitely think about slowing down, if not stopping completely, but a lot of businesses out there ignore these actions and continue to extract data.